 Dental Public Health

-Competitiveness Score: LOW
+Competitiveness Level LOW

 Dental Public Health focuses on the prevention of oral disease and promotion of oral health at the community and population level.